Bad reviews kill your sales.

 We read every review.
 You paste your Amazon product.

-Our scraper pulls every review on your listing — new, old, 5-star, 1-star — and cross-references each one against Amazon's Community Guidelines, Customer Review Policy, and Seller Code of Conduct.
-The reviews that break the rules get flagged.
-The ones that don't get left alone.
+Our scraper pulls every review — new, old, 5-star, 1-star — and checks each one against Amazon’s written policies.
+Rule-breakers get flagged.
+Honest reviews get left alone.

 We cite the exact rule each one breaks.

-Not a hunch.
-Not a vibe.
-Every flagged review gets tied back to a specific Amazon policy clause — profanity, fulfillment complaints disguised as product reviews, incentivized posts, competitor sabotage, seller feedback left in the wrong field.
-If we can't cite chapter and verse, we don't file.
-Simple.
+No hunches.
+Every flagged review gets tied to the specific clause it breaks — profanity, fulfillment complaints, competitor sabotage.
+If we can’t cite chapter and verse, we don’t file.

 We write the case.
 You approve.
 We send it.